marcpickett1/marcpickett1.github.io/meaning.md

 ***

-The Gedankenexperiment of the "Bulldog A.R.R." is that you want to build an Anal Rapin' Robot (or A.R.R.) whose goal is to anally rape bulldogs.
-The Robot would have little interest in dalmatians, and no interest at all in mating with people.
+The Gedankenexperiment of the "Bulldog Hugging Robot" is that you want to build a robot whose goal is to hug bulldogs.
+The robot would have little interest in dalmatians, and no interest at all in hugging people.
 In this Gedankenexperiment, we're not allowed to know what the robot's sensor suite is (we're back at the squiggly lines problem).
 So, how do we tell the robot about bulldogs (since we can't ground the concept)?

 My idea for a solution is that you can provide an *ungrounded* concept of what a bulldog is.
 This representation will be *invariant* with respect to any specific sensory modality.
 The